rohan9896/JavaScriptInterviewPrep/InterviewExperience-1.md

 Q2B.(Follow up) Explain how pagination works?

 Q3.
 You have mentioned Data Structures and algorithms in your resume!
-Are you comfortable in solving on question?
+Are you comfortable in solving one question?
 --> Then asks me to code median of two sorted array problem in a google doc.

 Q4.
 How does Event Loop works?